Jainism in Maharashtra: Religious organizations

-The Dakshin Bharat Jain Sabha is a religious and social service organization of the Jains of South India.
+The Dakshin Bharat Jain Sabha, Veer Seva Dal are religious and social service organization of the Jains of South India.
 The organization is headquartered at Kolhapur, Maharashtra, India.
 The association is credited with being one of the first Jain associations to start reform movements among the Jains in modern India.
 The organization mainly seeks to represent the interests of the native Jains of Maharashtra (Marathi Jains) and Karnataka (Kannada Jains).

-Jainism in Mumbai

-Mumbai has one of the largest populations of Jains amongst all the cities in India.
-Mumbai also has numerous Jain temples.